uri-yanover/4qbits/_posts/2022-05-28-why-leave-a-job-why-take-up-a-job.md

 ---
 **TL;DR**: Stick exclusively with people who can be trusted with your professional well-being.

-## Core strategy
+## A strategy that focuses on personal growth
 Murphy's Law is an adage stating that "if anything *can* go wrong, it *will*".
 The uninitiated tend to read that as a drier variant of "life sucks".
 But for us engineers, the phrase means something quite different: "for an outcome to occur reliably, it has to be *driven* directly, rather than as a side effect".

 My livelihood is building organizations out of people, technologies and culture.
 Like a lot of people out there, I tend to measure my career growth via the efficacy of my practice of my art day-to-day and the improvement of my skills over the years.
 Here, I'd like to present my thoughts on how to drive personal growth in a principled manner.

 My core strategy is simple: I try never to "work for an organization", but rather "partner with specific stakeholders".
 I give my partners everything I've got and more; I expect in return that they have a positive impact on my professional well-being.
-If such an impact does not happen, whether through lack of ability or neglect, I leave.
+If such an impact does not happen, whether through lack of ability, lack of opportunities or simple neglect, I leave.
 The End.

-## How does one impact my professional well-being?
+## What can a professional partner do to further my professional well-being?
 To avoid just dabbling in theory, I wanted to provide a specific example of what I expect from my partners in crime:

 1. Communicating, committing and adhering to a joint vision.
 Positive example: figuring out what new tech needs to be addressed over the next 9 months and splitting up the subtasks needed to making the high-value outcomes happen.
 Negative example: having a discussion with some bottom line, and then getting a surprised pikachu when I present the conclusions to a wider team.